 This ensures that anyone with access to your unlocked iPhone won’t be able to see your personal photos, as long as they have been moved to the Hidden Album.

-How to Lock Hidden Photo Album on iPhone
+1. Lock Hidden Photo Album on iPhone With Passcode

 All that is required to Lock the Hidden Photo Album on iPhone is to open Photos App and enable the option to use Face ID/Touch ID for Hidden Photo Album.